remydecoupes/covid19-tweets-mood-tetis/elasticsearch/analyse/sparqlquery.md

 '
 ```
 Which retrieve an XML with the correct result.
-Using cURL help to define a good query for debugging specially when SPARQL endpoint redirect to HTTPS (wireshark/tcpdump could not give us opportunity to go futher in debugging).
+Using cURL help to define a good query for debugging specially when SPARQL endpoint redirect to HTTPS (wireshark/tcpdump could not give us opportunity to go further in debugging).
 What's more, the python librairie used for sparql, sparql-client, doesn't give much information on this error, just telling which HTTP code error you raised.
 For example, it helps me to know that the condition "form" doesn't work well with cURL neither with python's sparql-client package.

 ## Building Query
 Often each thesaurus has their home made web interface to build a query.
-It's very usefull (they show a list of pre-build queries) but, it hides things sometimes.
-For exemple, [mesh](https://id.nlm.nih.gov/mesh/query) hides the correct endpoint.
+It's very useful (they show a list of pre-build queries) but, it hides things sometimes.
+For example, [mesh](https://id.nlm.nih.gov/mesh/query) hides the correct endpoint.
 So you may want to use another web interface.
 I suggest (Triply)[http://yasgui.triply.cc/] as it has a lot of reprentation of data (HTML / Table / Chart / Geo / Timeline).